khaled39ab/Insta-Shohor/README.md

 # Insta-Shohor
 # Live site: https://glittering-clafoutis-68b034.netlify.app/

+## Short brief of project
-## This is an assignment of finding bugs and debug it.
+### This is an assignment of finding bugs and debug it.
 There was 6 bugs, such as
 * Post's like button was not work.
 * Show user's photo on the top.
 * Description which was 30 characters was not work.